frodef/nilan-cts600-homeassistant/README.md

 The CTS600 appears to use a pseudo-modbus protocol atop of RS485, where the control panel is the master and the ventilation unit (controller) is the slave.
-However, the communications not based on standard modbus registers.
+However, the communications is not based on standard modbus registers.
 Rather, the CTS600 employs some "custom" modbus function codes, such that the basic communications structure (after initialization) is like this: